syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ---
 layout: post
-title: Installation-faq | common | Syncfusion
+title: Installation Errors in Essential Studio | Syncfusion
-description: This section provides information regarding the Syncfusion installer errors and steps for resolving it
+description: this section provides information about the essential studio installation errors and steps for resolving it
 platform: common
 control: Essential Studio
 documentation: ug